 Get up if you can’t fall asleep

-If you’re laying in bed tossing and turning and can’t fall asleep within 30 minutes or so, sometimes it’s better to get up and do a little light activity.
+If you’re lying in bed tossing and turning and can’t fall asleep within 30 minutes, sometimes getting up and doing a little light activity is better.
 This can help you relax and get you ready to fall asleep.
 Activity examples: read, meditate, pet your dog, you get the idea.

 Get active